 Good economic times are fun, but in the words of Warren Buffet it is "only when the tide goes out do you discover who's been swimming naked."

-Ridgeline served as a municipal advisor on the issuance of $3,836,000 financing lease agreement for the Lake County Fire Protection District.Read this post
+Ridgeline served as a municipal advisor on the issuance of a $14,600,000 USDA interim financing for the City of San Juan Bautista.Read this post

 Ridgeline's assessment of CalPERS' FY2022 investment loss and its impact on the CalPERS member agencies.Read this post